ETHZ-TEC/LWB/README.md

 ## General notes

-This repository is a fork of the [LWB on Github](https://github.com/ETHZ-TEC/LWB) (DPP branch only).

-It is intended for internal use only, i.e. primarily for our Permasense field deployment.
-Code changes in this repository are NOT push back to the github repository.
-We do not intend to maintain the Github repo anymore, but keep it as a reference implementation of the LWB.

 The code is based on a modified version of Contiki 2.7 and runs on the CC430 only (DPP1 and DPP2).

 To install the required MSP430 toolchain, run: